DevLoicVDW/pokerhands-coding-challenge/README.md

 # Poker Hand Project
 ## Background
 You have just started work at ACME Gaming Inc and you have been tasked to complete  a digital version of 5 card poker.
-This is a project that an employee that has left failed to complete.
+This is a project that an employee, that has left, failed to complete.

 The project simulates a deck of standard playing cards.
 The deck of cards consists of a group of card objects, with each card having a rank (Ace - King) and a suite (Diamonds, hearts, clubs and spades)